Advanced Mobile Phone System: Technology

 AMPS is a first-generation cellular technology that uses separate frequencies, or "channels", for each conversation.
 It therefore required considerable bandwidth for a large number of users.
 In general terms, AMPS was very similar to the older "0G" Improved Mobile Telephone Service it replaced, but used considerably more computing power to select frequencies, hand off conversations to land lines, and handle billing and call setup.

 What really separated AMPS from older systems is the "back end" call setup functionality.
 In AMPS, the cell centers could flexibly assign channels to handsets based on signal strength, allowing the same frequency to be re-used, without interference, if locations were separated enough.
-The channels were grouped so a specific set was different of the one used on the cell nearby.
+The channels were grouped so a specific set was different from the one used on the cell nearby.
 This allowed a larger number of phones to be supported over a geographical area.
 AMPS pioneers coined the term "cellular" because of its use of small hexagonal "cells" within a system.

 AMPS suffered from many weaknesses compared to today's digital technologies.
 As an analog standard, it was susceptible to static and noise, and there was no protection from 'eavesdropping' using a scanner or an older TV set that could tune into channels 70–83.